AbdelrhmanAtta/nasaSharkTag/README.md

 * Smart Tag Design: We've conceptualized a next-generation shark tag that uses an adaptive Bayesian Markov chain model to make intelligent decisions about when to transmit data, radically increasing battery life and enabling long-term tracking missions.

 * Public Engagement Portal: To win the fight for our oceans, we must win hearts and minds.
 Our platform includes a dedicated educational portal with an interactive quiz, an e-book, and personal "Shark Tales" to transform public fear into fascination and advocacy.
+### Mathematical framework
+Our framework is a geospatial data fusion pipeline that uses machine learning to identify environmental niches likely to be shark foraging hotspots.
+The workflow is as follows:

+1. Data Fusion: We fuse multi-source NASA satellite data (MODIS for Chlorophyll/Temperature and SWOT for Sea Surface Height) into a single, unified analysis grid.
+This is achieved using a cKDTree algorithm for efficient nearest-neighbor interpolation, solving the challenge of mismatched data resolutions.

+2. Niche Definition: We mathematically define an ideal foraging hotspot based on a combination of environmental conditions (e.g., high chlorophyll, specific temperature range).
+This creates a "perfect" hotspot signature that we use to train our model.

+3. Predictive Classification: A Random Forest Classifier is trained to recognize this environmental signature.
+The model then analyzes the entire fused data grid and calculates the probability for each pixel, generating a final heatmap of likely foraging locations.

+4. Tag Efficiency (Markov Model): Separately, the smart tag itself is designed with a Markov model.
+This allows the tag to intelligently decide when sensor readings indicate a significant event, enabling it to transmit data only when necessary to maximize battery life.
 ### TAG
 The foundation of our ground-truth data is our innovative smart tag; a device conceptualized to be more intelligent, resilient, and energy-efficient than anything available today.